Septias/bachelor-thesis/main.typ

 ]

 === Functions
 Function definitions consist of a pattern followed by a double colon (:) and a final function body.
-A pattern can be a single identifier like `context` or a destructuring set-pattern { x, y } that expects the function to be called with an AttrSet consisting of the two fields `x` and `y`.
-Calling a function with an AttrSet with more than these two fields is forbidden unless the any-pattern (ellipsis) is given.
+A pattern can be a single identifier like `context` or a destructuring set-pattern { x, y }, that expects the function to be called with an AttrSet consisting of the two fields `x` and `y`.
+Calling a function with an AttrSet that has more than the specified fields is forbidden unless the any-pattern (ellipsis) is given.
 Deeply nested set-patterns like `{x, {y, {z}}}` are also not allowed.
 With currying style, it is easily possible to create functions that take more than one argument.

 #figure(caption: "Functions in Nix")[